Contributees/First-Ruby-Quest/CONTRIBUTING.md

 ## Installation

-1. Clone the repository on GitHub: git clone https://github.com/your-username/first-ruby-quest.git
+1. Clone the repository on GitHub after forking this repository: `git clone git@github.com:YOUR-GITHUB-USERNAME/First-Ruby-Quest.git`
 2. Navigate into the project directory: `cd first-ruby-quest`
 3. Install dependencies by running: `bundle install`
 4. Set up the database by running: `rails db:setup`